TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.azure-information-protection/stscopingqstn-azure-information-protection.md

 AIP is a cloud-based solution that helps an organization to classify, label, and protect its documents and emails.
 If you need assistance with services below:

-Azure Active Directory (AAD)
+* Azure Active Directory (AAD)

-Multi-Factor Authentication (MFA)
+* Multi-Factor Authentication (MFA)

-Intune
+* Intune
-Cloud Application Security (CAS)
+* Cloud Application Security (CAS)

 Please return to Step 1 to choose the correct subscription, product and/or service for which you need assistance.
+Have you tried our [chatBOT](http://aipbot.azurewebsites.net/)?